pemcg/object_walker/README.md

 objectWalker
 ============

-One of the challenges when starting out writing automation scripts, is knowing where the objects and attributes are under $evm.root that we may need to access.
+One of the challenges when starting out writing CloudForms or ManageIQ automation scripts, is knowing where the objects and attributes are under $evm.root that we may need to access.
 For example, depending on the automation action, we may have an $evm.root['vm'] object, or we may not.

 This script is an attempt to demystify the object structure that is available at any point in the Automation engine.